 In early May, I received a notification from LinkedIn.
 What made this work-a-day event unusual is that it’s the first useful thing LinkedIn has come up with since I joined over 5 years ago.
 A chap called Simon Marriott, a Fellow at the Royal Society of Arts, was soliciting opinion on the matter of growing socio-economic inequality across the world.
 The collection is to be published online by The Society for Curious Thought.
 Not sure when that might happen but given my inability to blog for months on end, I thought I’d pop what I wrote here.
-I’ll add a link if SCT does publish.
+(It did happen but without the footnotes, which appear as links in this version).
+The project has links with Ragged, which seems interesting too.

 In short, equity makes a fair society.
 Equity involves trying to understand and give people what they need (as opposed to want) to enjoy full, healthy lives.
 Equality, in contrast, aims to ensure that everyone gets the same things in order to enjoy full, healthy lives.
 Like equity, equality aims to promote fairness and justice, but equality can only work if everyone starts from the same place and needs the same things, which is not the case.